DHyperYT/cod-cw-mw-launcher/README.md

 Can also launch Modern Warfare II (10/9/2024)

+# NOTICE IF YOU PLAY COLD WAR

+Due to a recent Windows update Cold War will fail to start.
+To fix this open the launcher as an administrator.

 # Usage

 1. Click and select the directory where your game is installed.